English to Persian video translator online | AI tool | HeyGen

 Can I translate English YouTube videos into Persian?

 Yes.
 Export Persian subtitles and upload them in YouTube Studio.
-If you publish regularly, the YouTube translation workflow makes publishing captions easier:
+If you publish frequently, the YouTube translation workflow makes publishing captions easier:

 You can preview translations to check quality before exporting.
 Longer videos and full exports typically require signing in to keep processing reliable and consistent.